c42f/tinyformat/README.rst

 * Negative signs are not extended correctly when padding integer fields with zeros.
-* Field padding is unlikely to work correctly with compilcated user defined types.
+* Field padding is unlikely to work correctly with complicated user defined types.